|

 - To act in a timely manner and ensure that reviewers do so as well.

-- It is important that an editor respond to an invitation to supervise the review of a manuscript as soon as possible.
+- It is important that an editor works on an assignment to supervise the review of a paper as soon as possible.
 In particular, if time constraints prevent an editor from supervising a review then the editor should let the EiC know immediately.
 This will allow the EiC to find an available editor in a timely manner.

 - Reviewers should be asked to complete reviews within 6 weeks.
 It is possible that an expert reviewer may require more time.
 The granting of extensions is at the discretion of the editor.
 The relative weight of the reviewer's comments and the need to provide authors' with timely results should be considered when making extension decisions.
 In some cases it may be better to invite another expert reviewer who can provide a more timely review.